-What is a fabrication and welding foundation apprenticeship?
+fabrication and welding

-A work-based learning programme that allows you to earn a wage and work whilst studying towards industry recognised qualifications.
+The foundation apprenticeship in welding and fabrication is a work-based learning programme that allows you to earn a wage and work whilst studying towards industry recognised qualifications.

 The foundation apprenticeship for fabrication and welding is considered a good starting point for aspiring welder fabricators.
 You will build up a base knowledge of welding techniques and methods through a combination of employment and classroom training, which can be carried forward into the world of work.